 description Book now

 Trekking In The Highlands Of Psiloritis Natural Park - Geopark of Unesco.
 During this tour we will walk on the footsteps of common Minoan people in the highlands of Psiloritis Natural Park.
-The subalpine zone to the north of Psiloritis central ridge is the highest in altitude archaeological park of Crete.

 - Full Day